prateek-senapati/cluster-analysis-mls/README.md

 # Cluster Analysis of MLS Players using K Means Clustering and Principal Component Analysis

-* In this project, I have used K means clustering and principal component analysis (PCA) to group players having similar attributes and style of play into clusters.
+* In this project, I have used K means clustering and principal component analysis (PCA) to form clusters of central midfielders (MLS 2020) having similar attributes and style of play.
+Cluster analysis can be used for recruiting players who are similar to the big name players but can also fit in the team’s budget.

 * This project is inspired by an amazing article titled [COMPARING PLAYERS: CLUSTERING AND STYLE OF PLAY](https://www.americansocceranalysis.com/home/2020/3/3/clustering) by [Sam Goldberg](https://www.americansocceranalysis.com/?author=5e260cf5e3c0a94c0a87edaa) on [American Soccer Analysis](https://www.americansocceranalysis.com/).